getsolus/help-center-docs/docs/user/software/sound/index.md

 sudo chown yourUserName:yourUserName pipewire/jack.conf pipewire/pipewire.conf.d/10-rates.conf
 ```

-Now open the `jack.conf` in your text editor and
+2. Open the `jack.conf` in your text editor and:

-1. Search for `node.rate`
+    1. Search for `node.rate`.
-2. Uncomment `node.rate`
+    2. Uncomment `node.rate`.
-3. Input the sample-rate you wish JACK applications to open with after the `1/`
+    3. Input the sample rate you wish JACK applications to open with after the `1/`.
-   - common rates: 44100 48000 88200 96000
+    Common rates: 44100, 48000, 88200, 96000.

-**Without this `Pipewire` wont dynamically adjust the sample-rate for you whenever a `JACK` application opens**
+    Without this Pipewire doesn't dynamically adjust the sample rate for you whenever a JACK application opens.

 ![jack.conf change gif](config-change.gif)

-Now reboot your system.
+3. Reboot your system.

 :::note
-After applying the configuration above there **WILL** be a delay of up to 2 seconds when beginning to play audio.
-This is due to the 10-rates.conf that allows `Pipewire` to dynamically change sample-rates.
-Although, once the sample-rate is set everything is instant.
+After applying the configuration, there are delays of up to 2 seconds when beginning to play audio due to the `10-rates.conf` that allows `Pipewire` to change sample rates dynamically.

+After the sample rate is set, there are no delays.
 :::

 ### Not Done Yet